top of page

 Bio

-Andrew J. McCauley’s work revolves around the effects that diseases like multiple sclerosis have on the body and mind.
-Atrophy and decline of the central nervous system are formalized as he incorporates the human figure into a narrative landscape that acts as a metaphor for memory loss.
-His characters are caught in the experience of nervous and circulatory system failure and, ultimately, a total loss of mobility.
+Andrew J. McCauley’s work revolves around the effects that diseases like multiple sclerosis and epilepsy have on the body and mind.
+Atrophy and decline of the central nervous system is formalized as he incorporates parts of the human figure into a narrative landscape that act as a metaphor for memory loss.
+Characters are caught in the experience of nervous and circulatory system failure and, ultimately, a total loss of mobility.
 Each is surrounded by the deconstruction and fractioning of archetypal memories.
-The playful, intentionally unsophisticated characters act as a balance to lighten the heavy connotation of their decline.
+The playful, intentionally unsophisticated forms act as a balance to lighten the heavy connotation of their decline.
+Everything in his work is handmade and originates from the term “simulacra,” meaning there are no collaged components, except when necessary.

-McCauley was awarded his MFA from the Columbus College of Art and Design and received his BFA in painting and drawing from Ball State University, Muncie IN.
+McCauley was awarded his MFA from the Columbus College of Art & Design and received his BFA in painting and drawing from Ball State University, Muncie IN.

 bottom of page